 Inspect the Exterior of Your Home

 Look for areas that may allow cold air in.
-Inspect your foundation for cracks and caulk around the places where the concrete meets siding, where pipes and wires enter the home, and around windows and door frames.
+Inspect your foundation for cracks and caulk around where the concrete meets the siding, pipes, and wires enter the home and around windows and door frames.
 One of the least costly maintenance tasks is caulking and sealing holes.

 Fall Organizing Inside